 The image at top is a male Thoracantha, a genus from the Kapala clade.
 This species is from South America.

 Images copyright Andrew Murray (my brother).
 Solitary bees & a cuckoo wasp.
-You can find them on his Capture Minnesota webpage.